 The Bachelor of Business Administration online program provides the knowledge base and skills necessary for successful business practice and for a career in management.
 This program also provides the foundation needed for entry into an MBA program.
-Students who plan to enroll in Sage Graduate School’s MBA program have the option of completing an accelerated track option.
+Students who plan to enroll in Russell Sage Online Graduate School’s MBA program have the option of completing an accelerated track option.

 Students who complete the Bachelor of Business Administration online degree from The Sage Colleges will be able to:

 - Apply appropriate and effective use of technology for organizations.